Python Core

 self.serial = ShippingContainer._generate_serial()

-A factory method which returns an instance of a class.
+Classmethod Idiom: named constructor - [[A named constructor is a factory method which returns an instance of a class]]

 6.3 Choosing between them